 1-2 KM | Easy to Moderate | 1-2 Hours

-This is a fairly easy trail that starts from the town of Trinity near the rising tide theatre.
+Gunhill Trail is a fairly easy hike that starts from the town of Trinity near the rising tide theatre.

 Shortly after starting the hike, there will be a detour you can take to a lookout point.
 It leads you down a nice rocky beach where you get great views of Trinity.

-From there you’ll go back to the main trail, and then shortly after there’s a choice to follow the short route (Upper Gun hill, 1km), or the longer route (Lower Gun Hill, 2km).
+Back to the main trail, there’s a choice to follow the short route (Upper Gun Hill, 1km) or the longer route (Lower Gun Hill, 2km).

-At the lookout, there’s some information about the natural and human history of Trinity which are both equally fascinating.
+At the lookout, there’s some information about the history of Trinity.

 There are also two restored cannons at the site, and you can compare the current town of Trinity with the 1910 photographs shown on the panels.